TDarkShadow/iheartnewvegas/README.md

 ### How much time will it take me to install all mods?

 Depends on how thorough you are about it.
-It shouldn't take you longer than four hours to set everything up, including the optional (i.e. non-starred) mods.
+It shouldn't take you longer than three hours to set everything up.

 ### How often is the guide updated?